Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

 \subsection{Nonlinearity Analysis}

-Using second-order propagation of the mean and covariance, Figure~\ref{fig:cislunar_deferred_3_tol} plots the \ac{wussolc} unsquared Frobenius norm scaled by mixand weight over a full period for the original mixand at depth one, as well as for the central child mixands at split depths of two, three, and four.
+Using second-order propagation of the mean and covariance, Figure~\ref{fig:cislunar_deferred_3_tol} plots the \ac{wussolc} unsquared Frobenius norm scaled by mixand weight over 14 days for the original mixand at depth zero, as well as for the central child mixands at split depths of one, two, and three.
 The performance benefits of deferred splitting from reducing the time span over which the child mixands must be propagated are depicted in the delayed emergence of the higher depth curves, which appear after the preceding depth's \ac{wussolc} meets the tolerance of $0.25$.
 It should be noted that \ac{wussolc}, as a measure of the system's nonlinearities, is not strictly increasing in time, which informs the selection of splitting time as the last occasion on which the objective functional hits the splitting tolerance.
 This prevents potential wasted effort propagating mixands if splitting occurs before a reduction in \ac{wussolc} back to acceptable values.

 The motivation for Gaussian splitting is to reduce the covariances of the mixands, and thereby decrease the impact of nonlinearities.
 As such, a measure of the nonlinearity impact imparted on a post-split mixand should in principle be strictly less than that of the original component over the propagation period.
 Whereas recomputing the whitening transformation after each split may counterintuitively result in larger \ac{wussolc} despite improving the uncertainty propagation accuracy \cite{kulik2024NonlinearityUncertaintyInformed}, the strategy proposed in Section~\ref{sec:methodology} of this work of employing a fixed reference whitening transformation is seen in Figure~\ref{fig:cislunar_deferred_3_tol} to result in monotonically decreasing \ac{wussolc} with increasing split depth.